- This event has passed.

-ChE Seminar – Dr. Brad Olsen (Massachusetts Institute of Technology)
+ChE Seminar – “Revisiting Classical Challenges in Polymer Networks” by Dr. Brad Olsen (Massachusetts Institute of Technology)

 Host: Dr. Venkat Ganesan

 The design of polymer networks is one of the oldest and most important challenges in chemistry, impacting many of the highest volume chemical industries from rubber to adhesives to biomedical materials.
 However, more than any other branch of materials, networks have resisted precise characterization.
 This leaves many open challenges in understanding how their chemical design is linked to their physical properties of relevance for applications such as food science, biomedical materials, and consumer products.
 This lecture will discuss recent advances in our understanding of polymer networks held together by chemical and/or physical bonds and how this is leading to new advances in the design and application of these materials.

 First, new theories for characterizing the topology and mechanics of chemical networks will be presented.
 Driven by advances in a collaborator’s group that enable direct measurements of primary loops in polymer networks for the first time, we have been able to develop and validate parameter-free theories for predicting the kinetics of network formation, accounting for network defects.
 Using these theories, we can then develop a real elastic network theory built upon the classical phantom network theory that quantitatively accounts for network defects in calculating mechanical response.
 Rheological measurements confirm the validity of this theory, again with no variable parameters.
 These advances then provide the basis for designing chemical processes for the synthesis of polymer networks with improved properties.